 - 2 gallons water, divided

-- 2 tablespoons kosher salt, divided, plus more for serving
+- 4 tablespoons salt, divided, plus more for serving

 - Freshly ground black pepper

-Wrap remaining mozzarella balls tightly in plastic wrap and store in the refrigerator for up to a week.
+Wrap each mozzarella ball tightly in plastic wrap and store in the refrigerator for up to a week.